Nanoporous alumina microtubes for metamaterial and plasmonic applications

 \subsection{Embedding the alumina microtube with plasmonic nanoparticles}

-In this section, we demonstrate how plasmonic nanoparticles can be imbedded within the nanopores of the alumina microtube easily.
-This is important from several contexts such as functionalizing the microtubes, using plasmonic nanoparticles as sensors etc. After the anodization process, nanopore widening of nanoporous alumina was carried out in diluted phosphoric acid for 20 minutes at room temperature and rinsed in DI water and dried on hot plate at 50 $^{\circ}$C to remove the moisture in the nanopores.
+In this section, we demonstrate how plasmonic nanoparticles can be embedded within the nanopores of the alumina microtube easily.
+This is important from several contexts such as functionalizing the microtubes, using plasmonic nanoparticles as sensors etc. After the anodization process, nanopore widening of nanoporous alumina was carried out in diluted phosphoric acid for 20 minutes at room temperature and rinsed in DI water and dried on a hot plate at 50 $^{\circ}$C to remove the moisture in the nanopores.

-We first demonstrate imbedding the nanopores with gold (Au) nanoparticles.
-Synthesis of the Au nanoparticles was carried out by a standard process proposed by Jana et. al.~\cite{Jana2001}.
+We first demonstrate embedding the nanopores with gold (Au) nanoparticles.
+Synthesis of the Au nanoparticles was carried out by a standard process proposed by Jana \textit{et al.}~\cite{Jana2001}.
 To make Au nanoparticles, 0.1 ml of HAuCl$_4$ (0.25 mM) and 0.150 ml of Na$_3$C$_6$H$_5$O$_7$ (0.25 mM) were made to total 20 ml aqueous solution in a conical flask.
 Further, while stirring a 0.05 ml of ice-cold, freshly prepared NaBH$_4$ (0.1 M) solution was added to the solution.
 After adding NaBH$_4$ the solution turned pink immediately indicating the formation of Au nanoparticles.
 The size of the nanoparticles was estimated by the absorption spectra, which indicated an average size of about 5 nm and was later confirmed by electron microscopy.